shehreendheda/katacoda-scenarios/apmintro/instrumentapp2/step5.md

 Because the advertisements service also has a Python-Flask framework, you can instrument the advertisements service the following the same steps as for the discounts service.
 The dd-trace library has already been installed for you for this service (**Line 4** in `ads-service/requirements.txt`{{open}}).

 Follow steps 2-9 above for the advertisements service (**Line 61**).
+Note the following:
-In step 4, make sure to leave the port as `--port=5002` in the command.
+1. In step 4, make sure to leave the port as `--port=5002` in the command.
+2. In step 6, replace `"discounts-service"` with `"advertisements-service"` as the `"service"` label.

 With these steps, the Python-based services are also instrumented for APM with Datadog.
 The following **Services** should now in the listed under the **Facets** to the left of the Traces list. <p> The `postgres` service appears in the list because it is installed and automatically instrumented to support the discounts and advertisements services using **Line 12** in `discounts-service/requirements.txt`{{open}} and `ads-service/requirements.txt`{{open}}, respectively.
 You can view <a href="http://pypi.datadoghq.com/trace/docs/db_integrations.html#module-ddtrace.contrib.psycopg" target="_blank"> Datadog's Python tracing client</a> for more details.

 ![trace-services](instrumentapp/assets/trace-services.png)

-If you don't see the services listed above, you can click **Solution** below to check that you instrumented the `advertisements` service correctly.
+If you don't see the services listed above, you can click **Solution** below to check if you instrumented the `advertisements` service correctly.